MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/access-management/error-135011-activate-m365-apps.md

 ## Cause

-This issue can occur if the device was either deleted or disabled in Azure Active Directory (AD), and the action the action was not initiated from the device itself.
+This issue can occur if the device was either deleted or disabled in Azure Active Directory (AD), and the action was not initiated for the device itself.

 ## Resolution